nidrissi/web/content/post/git-1-preliminaries/index.en.md

 I will not bore you with the details of the history of version control systems.
 You may have heard of some of them, like the old-school CVS or Subversion, or the other DVCSs like Mercurial or GNU Bazaar.
 Git, which was created by Linus Torvalds (who also created the Linux kernel) in 2005.

-While there used to be some contention in the early days (Subversion supplanted CVS a while ago, then DVCSs came along and the battle raged between Git and Mercurial), it is generally accepted today that Git is the most popular one.
+While there used to be some contention in the early days (Subversion supplanted CVS a while ago, then DVCSs came along and the battle raged between Git and Mercurial), it is generally accepted today that [Git](https://git-scm.com/) is the most popular one.
 In 2018, the [StackOverflow developer survey](https://insights.stackoverflow.com/survey/2018#work-_-version-control) listed Git as the most-used VCS with a 87.2% market share.
 Newer editions of the developer survey do not even include the question anymore, as Git is completely dominating the scene.
+Even Microsoft is using Git to [manage the source code of Windows](https://devblogs.microsoft.com/bharry/the-largest-git-repo-on-the-planet/).

 So how does a distributed version control system like Git work?
 There are two operative phrases in the name, that can be explained at a high level: